Dublin, Ohio: Culture

+Japanese community

+Honda first established operations in Marysville in 1979.
+Japanese people began living in Dublin and other suburbs instead of Marysville because Dublin established a support system for Japanese residents and the suburbs offered Saturday schools for Japanese residents.
+As of the 2010 U.S. census, 1,071 Japanese people live in Dublin, making up 2.6% of the city's population.
+And also as of 2010, 122 Japanese live in Union County, making up 0.2% of the county's population; Marysville is in this county.
+As of 2011, Dublin has the highest concentration of Asians of any Ohio city.
+As of 2013 many Japanese expatriates working at Honda offices in the area live in Dublin.
+As of that year, in some subdivisions in Dublin, Japanese make up 20–30% of the residents.
+The community includes Japanese restaurants.
+A Coldwell Banker real estate agent named Akiko Miyamoto stated in Car Talk that the services provided for Japanese speakers by the Dublin City School District attract Japanese expatriates to Dublin.
+Holly Zachariah of The Columbus Dispatch stated that "It has been that way historically."
+According to the "2013 Japanese Direct Investment Survey" by the Consulate-General of Japan in Detroit, Dublin had 2,002 Japanese nationals, giving it the highest such population in the state.

 Parks and recreation

 Dublin features 999.2 acre of parks, including 77 mi of scenic bike trails and 65+ developed parks with wooded natural areas and river frontage.
 Several Dublin parks are located along the Scioto River, including the two Dublin Kiwanis Riverway parks.
 The river is accessible at several points for small watercraft, and the nearby Griggs and O'Shaughnessy reservoirs allow motorboating and sailing.

 The Rec Center is home to the Dublin Sea Dragons, a year-round competitive swim team.

 Located on the outskirts of Dublin, Glacier Ridge Metro Park provides amenities and facilities for biking, disc golf, horseback riding, and picnicking.
 This park is not a part of the City of Dublin's parks, rather a unit of the Columbus and Franklin County Metroparks.